smartpricing/queen/README.md

 ### Consumer Pattern

-The SDK provides a convenient consumer helper for continuous message processing:
+The SDK provides a convenient consumer helper for continuous message processing with two modes:

+#### Individual Message Processing

+Process messages one by one (default behavior):

 ```javascript
 const stopConsumer = client.consume({